knbrlo/loudr/spec.md

 - [x] Error messages describing the validation failures must be present within the view.
     - This is completed with the sign up forms for creators and users, if the username or email has already been taken it'll display an error on the screen.

-- [ ] Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
+- [x] Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
+    - This is complete with the use of error partial.

 - [ ] Logic present in your controllers should be encapsulated as methods in your models.

 - [x] Your views should use helper methods and partials when appropriate.
     - I've got helper methods included in my application_helper.rb file to assist with standard login checks for users and creators.
     - I'm using partials for my errors and will be using them for my forms later on.

-- [ ] Follow patterns in the Rails Style Guide and the Ruby Style Guide.
+- [x] Follow patterns in the Rails Style Guide and the Ruby Style Guide.
+    - An example of this is covered in the use of nested routes

 - [x] Do not use scaffolding to build your project.
 Your goal here is to learn.
 Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
     - This is covered as the only command that I've used are ones to create the app and ones to create models as I need them.

-- [ ] Record at least a 30 min coding session (I'll keep this on Dropbox if needed.)
+- [x] Record at least a 30 min coding session (I'll keep this on Dropbox if needed.)

 Final Steps: